-Composed of all natural ingredients, including organic hemp oil, dry roasted peanuts, and salt to further security.
+Composed of all-natural ingredients, including organic hemp oil, dry roasted peanuts, and salt to further security.
 Contains no unnecessary amounts of sugar.
-Great choice for hyperactive or stressed dogs.
+A great choice for hyperactive or stressed dogs.
 Works as a pain reliever by cooling down nervous aches and discomforts.

 Owners will have to monitor closely how much peanut butter their dog consumes.

-Naturally calms down dogs in the period of one hour through the full spectrum of hemp oils.
-Designed with chamomile, an ingredient made to lift moods and brain function.
-Choose the amount of drops based on the size of your dog.
+Naturally calms down dogs in the period of 1 hour through the full spectrum of hemp oils.
+Designed with chamomile, an ingredient known to lift moods and brain function.
+Choose the number of drops based on the size of your dog.